caiks/WBOT02/README.md

 	"warning_action" : false
 }
 ```
 As can be seen from the [table](#Model_table) above, the growth rate remains the same with the *fuds* increasing from 4131 to 5738.
 The mean path length increases from 9.49 to 9.81 *slices*.
 The multiplier at each step for *model* 15 is 2.40.
 If this were to continue for *model* 19 the expected path length would be 9.86.
 The actual increase is to 9.81, which implies the multiplier has increased to 2.42 overall.
 This increase in the multiplier would suggest that the *alignments* of later *slices* have decreased slightly.
-The median *diagonal* of *model* 15 is 25.75, but the median *diagonal* of *model* 19 is slightly larger at 25.85, so rather than the *alignments* decreasing it may be that the *model* has become slightly more normally distributed with fewer very short paths.
+The median *diagonal* of *model* 15 is 25.75, but the median *diagonal* of *model* 19 is actually slightly larger at 25.85, so rather than the *alignments* decreasing it may be that the *model* has become slightly more normally distributed with fewer very short paths.
 This is suggested by the higher moments -
 ```
 lengthsCount: 48730
 lengthsMean: 9.81016